9 Lesser Known Places Of Worship In Delhi We're Sure You Haven’t Been To Before!

-Located in Chandni Chowk, Gurudwara Sis Ganj Sahib is made on the exact spot where the the ninth Sikh Guru, Guru Tegh Bahadur was mercilessly beheaded on orders by the Mughal Emperor Aurangzeb in 1675!
-As heart-breaking as the story behind this gurudwara is, you can't help but appreciate the beauty of it.
+Located in Chandni Chowk, Gurudwara Sis Ganj Sahib is made on the exact spot where the ninth Sikh Guru, Guru Tegh Bahadur was mercilessly beheaded on orders by the Mughal Emperor Aurangzeb in 1675!
+As heartbreaking as the story behind this gurdwara is, you can't help but appreciate the beauty of it.
 Head here and pay your respects to the man who died saving and helping his whole community!

 Where | Gurudwara Sis Ganj Sahib - 149, Chandni Chowk Road, Maliwara, Chandni Chowk